ncl-cancer-alliance/cancer_fingertips/README.md

 * Create a .env file using the sample.env as a reference.
 Use the Internal Scripting Guide for further guidance.
 The ACCOUNT, USER, and ROLE fields need to be populated using information from your Snowflake account.

 ### Regular Use

-* Add the desired indicator ids to the target_indicators.csv field in the root directory.
-If all destination tables are set up as expected, the code will only pull data for indicators where there is new data not currently logged in the INDICATOR_UPDATE_LOG.
-If you want to only pull data for a subset of indicators you can specify a custom indicator csv file in the .env file.

 * Execute src/main.py